-My Paleo Dark Chocolate Chunk Cookies recipe is in our new book, The Mountain Baker.
-And these cookies are a healthier cookie option for anytime of year.
+My Paleo Dark Chocolate Chunk Cookies are a healthier cookie option for anytime of year.
 They are made with coconut oil instead of butter, coconut sugar instead of cane sugar, and I use a mix of almond flour and coconut flour as opposed to wheat.
 So that makes these cookies are naturally gluten free and dairy free!

 I love this recipe because they taste like a hearty chocolate chip cookie.
 The mix of almond flour and coconut flour have a nice sweetness, but also provide an amazing texture.
-I use dark chocolate chunks in these cookies so they aren’t as sweet, but it also makes them free of dairy.
+I use dark chocolate chunks in these cookies so they aren't as sweet, but it also makes them free of dairy.
 The dark chocolate pairs really well with the almond flour.
-I also have a class for these cookies if you’d like to bake along, you can find it here.
-Get the recipe for my Paleo Dark Chocolate Chunk Cookies below.
+They are a perfect cookie to dip in a glass of milk!

 Why use organic ingredients in this recipe?
 You all know I’m a huge organic advocate, and I bet you may be thinking sometimes, Why would I even bother to use organic ingredients in something that is so sweet and indulgent?
 But, that is the exact reason why you should use organic ingredients!
 Sweet things need to have flavor in order to be good, otherwise they are just sweet and they don’t taste like much else.
 Organic ingredients are more pure than conventional ones, therefore they actually have more flavor than the non organic options.
 Say it with me, organic means more flavor!
 And not just more flavor but a more true and pure flavor.
 And organic ingredients are much healthier for you to eat in general as they do not contain GMOs or anything artificial.
 Plus, you are being environmentally friendly when you choose organic ingredients!